How to Develop a Crisis Communication Plan – 3 Simple Steps

 Different employees consume content differently.
 Some employees will check email regularly, others only have access to their smartphones or tablets during work, some may prefer a phone call or a notice on your intranet.
 One method of communication will not be enough.
 You need to meet your employees where they are, and this includes having a plan in place in case your primary means of communication is not available.

-Step #2: When a crisis occurs, act quickly and strategically.
+Step #2: When a crisis occurs, plan to act quickly and strategically.

 When a crisis occurs, act quickly but strategically.
 In other words, don’t just jump into action without first pausing to make sure your information is as accurate as possible.
 The last thing you want to do is put out inaccurate messages.